 Instructions

-- Preheat your oven to 500°F. Line a large, rimmed baking sheet with high-heat-resistant parchment paper (or nonstick foil).
+- Preheat the oven to 500°F. Line a large, rimmed baking sheet with high-heat-resistant parchment paper (or nonstick foil).
 Spray the parchment with avocado oil spray.

 - Slice the eggplant into ¼-inch thick slices.
 Arrange the slices on the prepared baking sheet.
 Spray with avocado oil.
 Season with kosher salt, black pepper, and garlic powder.
 Roast the eggplant for 15 minutes.